jb-s01/portfolio/README.md

 # Dash Portfolio App Project
 This is a project to showcase my bio, skills, projects, education and resume.
-It will primarily consist of python projects, mostly related to finance but also fun projects such as interactive games in pygame.
+It will primarily consist of python projects, mostly related to finance.